imrenzo/web_forum/README.md

 Render

 # Deployment
-May take a while to load as i'm on Render Free plan
+May take a while to load as i'm on Render Free plan.

+*If the homepage only has a header loaded, please wait awhile, then reload the page.

 Website link: https://web-forum-test.onrender.com